 Stephanie is an avid fiction reader (to the detriment of her sleep schedule) and enjoys taking photographs of pretty much everything.
-She served 5 years in the US Army, spent another year and a half as a Corrections Officer, and currently works for the City of Seattle.
+She served 5 years in the US Army, spent another year and a half as a Corrections Officer, and currently works as a graduate staff assistant for the IAS grad office.
 She has two amazing sons with her husband Jacob and a ridiculous dog named Molly.

 Portfolio Advisor: Dan Berger.
 Capstone Advisor: Kari Lerum.
 Research interests: Intersectionality in feminism; social perceptions and reintegration of women veterans; social inequity in the criminal justice system.
 Academic background: American Military University; degree in Security Management.